-No n-negotiable entry points Α. Families who had little or no harvest (>50% crop failure) as a consequence of drought; В. Families falling in to the poorest category, 30% of the community; C. Families who have "access" to sufficient land for planting (generally minimum of 0.25ha) not necessarily owned.
-Otl ner criteria to be followed in the screening of beneficiary lists 1.
-Priority to elder (>60) and child headed families (≤ 18); 2.
-Priority to women headed households; 3.
-Priority to households with large family size (≥ 6 members); 4.
-Priority to families with chronically ill or disabled members; 5.
-Priority to families with orphaned children;
+No n-negotiable entry points A. Families who had little or no harvest (>50% crop failure) as a consequence of drought; B. Families falling in to the poorest category, 30% of the community; C. Families who have "access" to sufficient land for planting (generally minimum of 0.25ha) not necessarily owned.
+0.25na) not necessarily owned.
+Otl Otl 1.
+0.25na) not necessarily owned. ner criteria to be followed in the screening of beneficiary lists Priority to elder (>60) and child headed families (≤ 18); ner criteria to be followed in the screening of beneficiary lists 1. ther criteria to be followed in the screening of beneficiary lists Priority to elder (>60) and child headed families (≤ 18); 1.
+2. her criteria to be followed in the screening of beneficiary lists Priority to elder (>60) and child headed families (\leq 18); Priority to women headed households;